carlosbello/node-kendo-ui-es5-boilerplate/README.md

-# spacehack-refugee-prep-kendoui
+# Spacehack "The Refugee Journey" hackathon preparation using kendoui

-Spacehack "The Refugee Journey" hackathon preparation using kendoui
+Boilerplate project using kendoui